Chocolate Cake Recipes | 8 Classic Homemade Chocolate Cakes

 1 cup quartered maraschino cherries

-Add chocolate chips, nuts, dates, and cherries to the flour mixture; mix thoroughly.
+Add the chocolate chips, nuts, dates, and cherries directly into the dry flour mixture and toss to coat cleanly.

-Fold dry mixture into egg mixture until flour is moistened.
+Fold the flour-fruit mixture into the egg mixture until completely moistened.

 Ingredients